LuckyLiGat/FileSharingBot/README.md

 Telegram Bot to store Posts and Documents and it can Access by Special Links.
-I Guess This Will Be Usefull For Many People.....😇.
+I Guess This Will Be Usefull For Many People.. 🥰

 ##

-**If you need any more modes in repo or If you find out any bugs, mention in [@codexbotzsupport ](https://www.telegram.dog/codexbotzsupport)**
+**If you need any more modes in repo or If you find out any bugs, mention in [@TekanSiniLah ](https://www.telegram.dog/TekanSiniLah)**

 ### Features
 - Fully customisable.